Travel Guide to the Pamir Highway and the Wakhan Valley

 Lake Sasykkul – Pamir Highway

-After waiting for a while, a local approached me: He told me he was going to be taking part of his family to Langar, and that he could take me if I contributed 200 somoni (approximately USD 20).
-I thought about it and finally accepted: it's a long stretch, with rough roads, you don't see many people passing by, and taxis were more expensive.
+After waiting for a while, a local man approached me and told me that he was going to be taking some of his family to Langar, and that he could take me if I contributed 200 somoni (approximately USD 20).
+I thought about it and finally agreed.
+It's a long stretch, with difficult roads, you don't see many other people, and taxis were more expensive.

 The journey was endless.
-It took us almost 12 hours to complete the route.
-You pass through towns like Alichur or impressive lakes like Sasykkul, all lonely landscapes.
+It took us almost 12 hours to complete the journey.
+You pass through villages like Alichu and lakes like Sasykkul, all of them solitary landscapes.

 Alichur, parada ideal para comer antes de encarar la ruta al Valle de Wakhan